Solar Cruiser Disturbance Torque Estimation and Predictive Momentum Management: Attitude Dynamics and Control Actuation

 \subsection{Solar Cruiser Attitude Dynamics}

-Following the approach of \cite{shen2025} and as illustrated in Fig.~\ref{Fig:dynamic_model_combined}, Solar Cruiser's sail is modeled as a thin flat plate (denoted as $\mathcal{S}$) and a rigid rectangular bus (denoted as $\mathcal{P}$).
-The nonlinear rigid-body attitude dynamics of a solar sail incorporating the AMT translation as a control input were derived by \cite{shen2025}, including the time-dependent moment of inertia matrix corresponding to the AMT position.
-It is assumed that the RWs are colocated at the CM of the bus (point $p$) since the dimension of the sail $\mathcal{S}$ is much greater than the dimension of the bus $\mathcal{P}$.
+Following the approach of~\cite{shen2025} and as illustrated in Fig.~\ref{Fig:dynamic_model_combined}, Solar Cruiser's sail is modeled as a thin flat plate (denoted as $\mathcal{S}$) and a rigid rectangular bus (denoted as $\mathcal{P}$).
+The nonlinear rigid-body attitude dynamics of a solar sail incorporating the AMT translation as a control input were derived by~\cite{shen2025}, including the time-dependent moment of inertia matrix corresponding to the AMT position.
+It is assumed that the each RW spin axis aligns with the position of the RW relative to the CM of the bus (point $p$).
+Although this assumption is not necessarily required to implement the proposed momentum management method, it removes additional coupling terms in the dynamics that can often be calibrated for upon spacecraft commissioning.
 As shown in Fig.~\ref{Fig:SolarCruiser_diagram}, the sailcraft body frame $\mathcal{F}_{b}$ is defined with $\vect{b}^3$ pointing through the normal (roll) axis of the sail, and $\vect{b}^2$, $\vect{b}^1$ pointing within the plane of the sail and representing the pitch and yaw axes, respectively.
 The moment of inertia matrix relative to the sailcraft's CM (point $c$) is defined as

 where $m_s$ and $m_p$ are the masses of the sail and the bus, respectively, $\mbf{J}^{\mathcal{S}s}_b$ and $\mbf{J}^{\mathcal{P}p}_b$ are the nominal moment of inertia matrices of the sail and bus relative to each of their own CMs (points $s$ and $p$), respectively, and the position $\mbf{r}^{ps}_b(t) = \Big[ r^{\text{AMT}}_{b1}(t) \,\,\, r^{\text{AMT}}_{b2}(t) \,\,\, {r}^{ps}_{b3} \Big]^\trans$ contains the controllable AMT positions $r^{\text{AMT}}_{b1}(t)$ and $r^{\text{AMT}}_{b2}(t)$.
 These AMT positions are actuated via the red linear actuators visualized in Fig.~\ref{Fig:SolarCruiser_diagram}.
 The constant component ${r}^{ps}_{b3}$ represents the constant offset distance in the $\ura{b}^3$ sail-normal direction between the CM of the sail and the CM of the bus.